-Volume throughput increased during 2017, compared to the prior period, primarily due to the completion, in the second and fourth quarter of 2017, of DUCs behind the Mountaineer Midstream system that had been deferred since the third quarter of 2015.
+Volume throughput increased during 2017, compared to the prior period, primarily due to the completion, in the second and fourth quarter of 2017, of DUCs that had been deferred since the third quarter of 2015.
 Volume throughput was also no longer impacted by repairs on a downstream third-party NGL pipeline that occurred during 2016.